 The EHRC has also issued (non-statutory) guidance for social housing providers on complying with the Human Rights Act 1998, available here.

-Since housing associations (unlike local authorities) are not legally required to refuse some people on the grounds of their immigration status, if they apply such tests they may be discriminating unlawfully.
+Since housing associations (unlike local authorities) are not legally required to refuse some people on the grounds of their immigration status, if they apply such tests only to applicants who are or are perceived to be of particular nationalities they may be discriminating unlawfully.
 They can apply necessary tests to ensure they get their rent paid by, for example, finding out if applicants have enough regular income to pay the rent and, if not, asking about their benefit entitlement.

-It is also unlawful to instruct anyone to discriminate, and this includes those who make or enforce discriminatory policies or procedures, whether or not these are carried out.
+It is also unlawful to instruct an employee to discriminate.
+A housing provider may be liable if an agent acting on its behalf commits acts of discrimination, unless it has taken all reasonable steps to prevent the agent doing so, and this includes those who make or enforce discriminatory policies or procedures, whether or not these are carried out.

 If discrimination has occurred, the person affected may take proceedings in the county court against the individual and the organisation that has discriminated.
 If the case is won, the court orders compensation to be paid for any losses and a sum for injury to feelings.
 There is no upper limit on this.
 The compensation is payable by the individual and/or organisation that has discriminated.